Latest PGS Solutions for Removing Converted Wave Noise

 PGS has developed a simple but effective approach that attenuates the offending noise, revealing the presalt reflectivity, and reducing risk associated with both data interpretability and attribute analysis.
 Case studies from Egypt and Cyprus demonstrate the effectiveness of the approach.

-Read more by downloading the full article from our technical library.
+Read more: download the full article from our technical library (First Break, Dec 2018)

 Before and after mode conversion removal.
 Left shows strong mode conversion noise in the presalt masking target reflectivity.
 After removal of the noise (right), the presalt reflectivity is easier to interpret, reducing risk in target prospectivity analysis.
 The bottom panel reveals the mode converted energy removed from the presalt data.